The choice is yours to make

 I spent my entire corporate career transforming the structures and technologies behind a stack of Fortune 100 companies and ambitious startups, and I was always the go-to person in my friendship group when anyone needed support or advice on a major life transition.

-Four years ago, I decided to take the leap into life coaching.
+Five years ago, I decided to take the leap into life coaching.
 Once I made the move, I immediately knew I was conspiring with my clients and the universe…

 In short, I was finally in the flow.